Yosinan/etxplore/README.md

 git clone https://github.com/Yosinan/etxplore
 ```

+### For the backend:

-2.1 For the backend, navigate to the `api` directory:
+1. Navigate to the `api` directory:

 ```bash
 cd api
 ```

-2.2 Install the dependencies:
+2. Install the dependencies:

 ```bash
 composer install
 ```

-2.3 Create a `.env` file by copying the `.env.example` file:
+3. Create a `.env` file by copying the `.env.example` file:

 ```bash
 cp .env.example .env
 ```

-2.4 Generate an application key:
+4. Generate an application key:

 ```
 php artisan key:generate
 ```

-2.5 Create a new database and update the `.env` file with your database credentials:
+5. Create a new database and update the `.env` file with your database credentials:

 ```
 DB_CONNECTION=mysql